ujjwalguptaofficial/jsstore.docs/docs/tutorial/connection.md

 Description: "How to create connection in jsstore"
 ---

-Connection in jsstore is object of class `Instance`.
+Connection in jsstore is instance of class `Connection`.
 All apis are called using connection.

 ##### Syntax
 <br>
 ### With Web Worker

 ```
-var connection = new JsStore.Instance(new Worker('jsstore worker path'));
+var connection = new JsStore.Connection(new Worker('jsstore worker path'));

 ```

 ### Without web worker

 ```
-var connection = new JsStore.Instance();
+var connection = new JsStore.Connection();

 ```
 <div class="margin-top-30px top-border margin-bottom-20px"></div>